The Mergers & Acquisitions Review: Ukraine

-According to the information provided by the Ministry for Development of Economy, Trade and Agriculture of Ukraine,23 in 2019 foreign investments into the Ukrainian economy came mainly from Cyprus, the Netherlands, the United Kingdom, Germany, Austria, the British Virgin Islands and Switzerland.
+According to the information provided by the Ministry for Development of Economy, Trade and Agriculture of Ukraine,22 in 2020 foreign investments into the Ukrainian economy came mainly from Cyprus, the Netherlands, the United Kingdom, Switzerland, Germany and Austria.

 As for outbound investment, Ukrainian companies that are leaders in their respective industries are currently looking at possible acquisition targets abroad, in particular within the EU and in Gulf countries.